Microsoft Defender for Endpoint for Linux

-This topic describes how to install, configure, update, and use Microsoft Defender ATP for Linux.
+This topic describes how to install, configure, update, and use Microsoft Defender for Endpoint for Linux.

-Running other third-party endpoint protection products alongside Microsoft Defender ATP for Linux is likely to cause performance problems and unpredictable system errors.
+Running other third-party endpoint protection products alongside Microsoft Defender for Endpoint for Linux is likely to cause performance problems and unpredictable system errors.

-How to install Microsoft Defender ATP for Linux
+How to install Microsoft Defender for Endpoint for Linux

 - Access to the Microsoft Defender Security Center portal